tajmone/AlanStdLib/CLOTHING_DEV.md

 - [ ] Ensure that nested clothes are never considered as being worn.
 - [ ] List separately carried and worn items by actors, for both Hero (via 'inventory') and NPCs (via 'examine actor').
 - [ ] When the verbs `wear`/`remove` fail, report only the blocking items (instead of the full list of worn items).
-- [ ] Remove hard-coded handling of special clothes like coats and skirts, and allow authors to implement those via some new (optional) clothing attributes: `blockslegs` and `twopieces`.
+- [ ] Remove hard-coded handling of special clothes like coats and skirts, and allow authors to implement those via some new (optional) clothing attributes: `blockslegs` and `twopiecess`.
 - [ ] Allow authors to free number clothing layers, instead of imposing exponential layering (2, 4, 8, 16, 32, 64).
-- [ ] Add new clothing attribute `facecover` to allow handling goggles, beards, masks, etc., independently from `headcover`.
+- [x] Add new clothing attribute `facecover` to allow handling goggles, beards, masks, etc., independently from `headcover`.
 - [ ] Establish some rules on how the library should handle verbs that might interact with a worn clothing item (including implicit taking), then enforce them in the library vers, and provide clear guidelines for authors so that they might create custom verbs that comply to these guidelines and won't interfere with worn clothing.